-What’s also great is that, when Printful finishes making my customer’s product, they will package it and send it straight to my customer.
+What’s also great is that, when Printful finished making my customer’s product, they would package it and send it straight to my customer.

-When the customer receives the product, they still associate it with my store.
-The product doesn’t say that it has come from Printful and doesn’t have Printful branding on it.
-It’s still a product from my store – I just got help manufacturing it.
+When the customer received the product, they would still associate it with my store.
+The product didn’t say that it had come from Printful and didn’t have Printful branding on it.
+It’s would still be a product from my store – I just got help manufacturing it.

 Printful serves as a middleman, helping sellers produce the products they sell in their stores.
 Printful is NOT a store itself, which is a very important point.
 So important that we should talk about it more.